BHSAI/GeDI/usage.md

 ####1.
 ASCII files

   The input data need to be in SNP-major format.
-The ASCII version is the PLINK "transposed" format, which consists of a phenotype file (e.g., "file.tfam"), where each line contains six entries for one individual:
+The ASCII version is the PLINK "transposed" format, which consists of a phenotype file (e.g., "file.tfam"), where each line contains six entries for one individual:

     Family_ID  Ind_ID   Pat_ID   Mat_ID Sex Phenotype